 8. The Hong Kong Golf Club Membership

 Founded in 1889, the Hong Kong Golf Club is among the best Hong Kong membership clubs and is one of Asia’s most historic golf clubs.

-Membership details: The club issues only a limited number of new memberships and that too occasionally.
-For a second-hand membership to the club, you will have to pay around HK$17 million.
+- For a second-hand membership to the club, you might have to pay around HK$17 million.

 Telephone: +852 28127070

-Lot No.1 Fan Kam Road, Sheung Shui, New Territories, Hong Kong
+Fanling: No.1 Fan Kam Road, Sheung Shui, New Territories.

 Telephone: +852 26701211